gevorg96/SR.WebApi/README.md

 Web:
   - Each service realize a wrapper over DataService/Repository and should prepare data for them.
   - ViewModels are the interface for communicating with clients.

+Test Api:
+  - You can use Postman to test api.
+Postman collection called SR.Api.json.